atcsrepo/Misc-notes/Getting-SSL-Certs.md

     }
 ```
 Start up the containers with `docker-compose` or some equivalent and confirm that everything is running properly using `ecs ps` or `docker ps`.
-In order to test Certbot and the Nginx, we will need to SSH into the EC2 instance and run Docker like so:
+In order to test Certbot and the Nginx, we will need to SSH into the EC2 instance and run Certbot like so:

 ```
 docker run -v  /var/www/html:/var/www/html -v /etc/letsencrypt:/etc/letsencrypt -v /var/lib/letsencrypt:/var/lib/letsencrypt certbot/certbot certonly --webroot --webroot-path=/var/www/html --register-unsafely-without-email --agree-tos --no-eff-email --staging -d example.com  -d www.example.com
 ```
 If registering with an e-mail, use `--email someone@example.com` instead of `--register-unsafely-without-email`.
+Likewise, add or remove additional domains as needed.
 If everthing is configured properly, there should be a congratulatory message, like the following:
 ```
 certbot_1  |  - Congratulations!
 Your certificate and chain have been saved at: certbot_1  |    /etc/letsencrypt/live/example.com/fullchain.pem